infracost/infracost-orb/README.md

 1. In CircleCI, go to your Project Settings > Environment Variables, and add environment variables for `INFRACOST_API_KEY`, either `GITHUB_TOKEN` or `BITBUCKET_TOKEN`, and any other required credentials (e.g. `AWS_ACCESS_KEY_ID`).

 2. Create a new file at `.circleci/config.yml` in your repo with the following content.
 Use the Parameters section above to decide which options work for your Terraform setup.
-The following example uses `terraform_dir` and `terraform_plan_flags` so it would be the equivalent of running `terraform -var-file=myvars.tfvars` inside the directory with the terraform code.
+The following example uses `path` to specify the location of the Terraform directory and `terraform_plan_flags` to specify the variables file to use when running `terraform plan`.

   ```
   version: 2.1